Emrion/kjail/README.md

 # 1) Description

-kjail is a set of jail management tools.
+kjail is a set of jail management tools for FreeBSD (writted and tested on 14.0-RELEASE).
 It's based on the sysutils/ezjail principles, but it's simpler, with less options. kjail manages only the jails created by itself.
 It works only with official supported RELEASE(s). **It requires ZFS.**
 kjail does not spread files in the system.
 All stays in the same place (depending the pool you choose), except the kjail rc script which lands in /usr/local/etc/rc.d/.